 A fellow “flying buddy” (with a rather cautious: I’m not saying that this applies to you…) Paraphrased what he’d been reading from a book titled “Zero Victim” by James E. Ward:

 “put on lenses that say every day is sunny and bright – even if it’s raining or snowing.
 Some may claim you’re not being realistic, you’re in a make-believe world…but are you?
 Maybe you’re flying too low…if you rise above the clouds… every day is sunny and bright.
 Change your perspective.
 Refuse to see the clouds, don’t be the victim, rise above it.
 You control how you view “your world” take off the victim lenses you are looking through.

 It’s a fine line between “power of positive thinking” and perspective.
 As followers we are overcomers and we have been given everything we need to live a Godly life (doesn’t mean it’s always easy)…that’s the perspective thing I need to remind myself of on a regular basis.
 I can let the world capture my perspective in a second (or quicker) if I’m not careful (aka abiding in Him).”

 I just read a piece by Max Lucado titled “The Weight of Glory.”
-To paraphrase what he wrote, he first illustrates–with his words–the image of a pan scale.
+To paraphrase what he wrote, he describes a pan scale.
 On one side is stacked all of our burdens, and on the other side, God sets eternity.
 Though God may not always take away all of those burdens, Max Lucado writes, “Watch what happens as He sets eternity on your scale.
 Everything changes!
 The burdens lift.
 The heavy becomes light when weighed against eternity.”

 “For this light momentary affliction is preparing for us an eternal weight of glory beyond all comparison, as we look not to the things that are seen but to the things that are unseen.
 For the things that are seen are transient, but the things that are unseen are eternal.” –2 Corinthians 4:16-18